- Share this article on Facebook

-EmptySeptember's frenzied TV pickup season continues in October with a drama pilot order at Fox.
+The TV pickup season in September continues with a drama pilot order at Fox.

 As part of entertainment president Kevin Reilly and chairman Peter Liguori’s aggressive development push during the past few months, the network has greenlighted a pilot with a substantial penalty behind it.
 The project is an untitled character-driven crime procedural written by playwright Samuel Baum and produced by Imagine TV and 20th Century Fox TV.